+Have you ever wondered how to hang a gallery wall?
+Well, let me help.
 There is a large wall in the guest bedroom that I was trying to figure out what to do with.
 After weighing some options and conducting a poll on Instagram, I decided to do a gallery wall.
 I had some existing vintage brass picture frames and decided to mix them with streamlined black frames.
 The room has black curtain rods and brass light fixtures so I wanted to carry those two finishes into the gallery wall.
 Since I was using a variety of sizes and finishes, I wanted my gallery wall to be asymmetrical.
-But how would I figure out where to hang them?
+But how would I figure out how to hang them?

 How to Hang a Gallery Wall